floragunncom/search-guard-docs/managementapi.md

   "roles": ["captains", "starfleet"]
 }
 ```
-You need to specify either `hash` or `password`. `hash` is the hashed user password. `password` is the cleartext password.
-It is hashed automatically.
-If both are specified, `hash` takes precedence.
+You need to specify either `hash` or `password`. `hash` is the hashed user password.
+You can either use an already hashed password (“hash” field) or provide it in clear text (“password”).
+(We never store clear text passwords.)
+In the latter case it is hashed automatically before storing it.
+If both are specified,`hash` takes precedence.

 `roles` contains an array of the user's backend roles.
 This is optional.
 If the call is succesful, a JSON structure is returned, indicating whether the user was created or updated.